American College Test

 No periods.
-Do not spell out; it no longer stands for Scholastic Aptitude Test so it’s no longer appropriate to spell out.
+SAT no longer stands for Scholastic Aptitude Test so it’s no longer appropriate to spell out.

 Do not abbreviate names of states except in calendars or listings in which space is at a premium.
 In those cases, use AP Style rather than U.S. Postal Service abbreviations:

-Exception: Use Postal Service abbreviations in outgoing mailing addresses or standard mail (third-class) return addresses.
+- Use Postal Service abbreviations in outgoing mail or standard mail (third-class) return addresses.
 Postal Service abbreviations can be found at www.usps.com.

 Spell out avenue, street, circle, drive, etc.